drewzboto/grunt-connect-proxy/README.md

 Whether to reject self-signed certificates when https: true is set.
 Defaults to accept self-signed certs since proxy is meant for development environments.

+#### options.xforward:
+Type: `Boolean`
+Default: false

+Whether to add x-forward headers to the proxy request, such as "x-forwarded-for": "127.0.0.1",
+  "x-forwarded-port": 50892,
+  "x-forwarded-proto": "http"

 #### options.appendProxies
 Type: `Boolean`
 Default: true